Runtime APIs

 These functions manage key-value user properties on the device.
 They are used for Targeted Rollout and audience estimation.

-Both keys and values are case-sensitive. "tier" and "Tier" are treated as different keys.
+Property keys and string values are case-sensitive. "tier" and "Tier" are treated as different keys.

 setUserProperty(key, value)

-Sets a key-value property for the current app install and returns:
+Sets a key-value property for the current app install:

 The returned object is the full set of user properties after the change.
 If the key already has the same value, the call is a no-op.